-172. The MOCE is a margin added to the current estimate of insurance obligations in order to achieve a market adjusted value of insurance liabilities.
+174. The MOCE is a margin added to the current estimate in order to achieve a market adjusted value of insurance liabilities.
 The MOCE covers the inherent uncertainty in the cash flows related to insurance obligations.
 As such, MOCE considers all uncertainties attached to these obligations.